insdaguirre/Stock_Hub/README.md

 # Stock Hub

-End-to-end stock prediction demo with a React frontend, FastAPI backend on Railway, Redis caching + RQ worker queue, AWS S3 model storage, and optional AWS SNS/webhook alerts.
-Alpha Vantage provides market data.
-Prometheus metrics are exposed for monitoring.
+A comprehensive stock prediction platform featuring a React frontend, FastAPI backend deployed on Railway, Redis caching with RQ worker queue, AWS S3 model storage, and real-time market data integration.
+The system combines multiple machine learning models to provide stock price predictions with varying time horizons.

-This repository contains both the backend API and the demo frontend app.
+This repository contains both the backend API and the demo frontend app, designed as a full-stack demonstration of modern financial technology architecture.

-> Development-only: This is a demo build intended for development and educational purposes.
+> **Important**: This is a development and educational project.
 Model outputs are illustrative and not investment advice.
-Do not use in production without hardening security, rate limiting, costs, and reliability.
+The system uses free API tiers which may cause occasional errors due to rate limits.
+Do not use in production without proper security hardening, rate limiting, and reliability improvements.

+## Current System Status

+**Data Sources**: Alpha Vantage (primary) and Finnhub (secondary) for market data and news
+**Models**: Currently ARIMA is the only model that gets trained; others use placeholder algorithms
+**Training**: Weekly automated training via Railway worker
+**Storage**: AWS S3 for model artifacts and Redis for caching
+**Deployment**: Railway with separate web and worker processes

+**⚠️ Data Bottleneck**: This project relies on free API tiers from Alpha Vantage and Finnhub.
+Errors may occur due to rate limits, especially during high-traffic periods.
+The system gracefully handles these limitations with fallback mechanisms and caching.

 ---